magento/devdocs/src/cloud/cdn/fastly-waf-service.md

 ![WAF error page]

-You can customize this error response page from the Magento Admin UI.
+You can customize this error response page from the Admin UI.
 See [Customize the WAF response page]({{ site.baseurl }}/cloud/cdn/cloud-fastly-custom-response.html#customize-the-waf-error-page).

 If your {{ site.data.var.ee }} admin page or storefront returns a `403 Forbidden` error page in response to a legitimate URL request, submit a [Magento support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket).
 Copy the reference ID from the error response page and paste it into the ticket description.